 COVID-19 Update Turks and Caicos Islands

-Taking into consideration the above, the Turk & Caicos Islands has seen no changes in its covid-19 position over the past 24hrs.
-No new cases of covid-19 have been identified.
-The number of active confirmed cases in the TCI remains six (6).
-No (0) confirmed case continues to be under hospital care.
+Three new recoveries have been recorded, bringing the total number of recoveries at six hundred and fifty-one (651).
+The number of active confirmed cases in the tci stands at thirty-seven (37).
+Two (2) confirmed cases are under hospital care.
 The public health team continues to implement aggressive contact tracing and control measures in relation to all active cases.

-The total number of recoveries remains six hundred and eighty-eight (688), with total confirmed positive cases identified in the TCI to date at seven hundred and one (701).
-No new COVID-19 related deaths have been recorded.
-Total number of COVID–19 related deaths stands at six (6).
+Total confirmed positive cases identified in the TCI to date is at six hundred and ninety-five (695).
+No new covid-19 related deaths has been recorded.
+Total number of covid-19 related deaths remains at six (6).

-No new test results have been recorded by the national public health laboratory.
-To date, the TCI has recorded a total of four thousand one hundred and ninety-four (4194) test results, with three thousand four hundred and ninety three (3493) confirmed to be negative and seven hundred and one (701) positive confirmations.
+Eighty-six (86) new test results have been recorded by the national public health laboratory, confirming five new positive cases and eighty-one (81) negative for covid-19.
+To date, the TCI has recorded a total of three thousand four hundred and sixty-four (3464) test results, with two thousand seven hundred and sixty-nine (2769) confirmed to be negative and six hundred and ninety-five (695) positive confirmations.
 All persons confirmed not to have COVID-19, and any contacts, (if quarantined, will be removed from quarantine/observation status) are asked to continue following proper guidelines from the Ministry of Health.

-The number of persons in quarantine/observation has increased to 32.
-This includes: Confirmed cases (6), primary and secondary contacts of confirmed cases (26) – One (1) persons are quarantined in a government facility.
+The number of persons in quarantine/observation has increased to 182.
+This includes: Confirmed cases (37), primary and secondary contacts of confirmed cases (145) – Zero (0) person are quarantined in a government facility.
 Persons under observation/quarantine, that are not confirmed or suspected cases, are either not displaying symptoms or have not met the case definition.